 People miss out on possibilities and personal achievements in their lives by saying to themselves, "I can't do that".
 That one phrase has the result of confining the individual to a small arena of what could be a larger and broader domain of life.
 Personal growth and the exploration of life's potentials is all about breaking out of self-imposed mental prisons and stepping into a larger and freer existence that offers greater opportunities.

 Unlike how the media portrays martial arts, it is not simply about learning to take out the bad guys, and it isn't about "sporting around' in your new uniform.
-It is a way of life encompassing physical fitness, mental and emotional development, learning martial skills, building communications ability and teaching skills, working with others of like mind, and learning about who you are, what you value, and how your view of the world functions in finding those life goals we are all looking for.
+It is about self-defense but is also very much a way of life encompassing physical fitness, mental and emotional development, learning martial skills, building communications ability and teaching skills, working with others of like mind, and learning about who you are, what you value, and how your view of the world functions in finding those life goals we are all looking for.

-In other words, "What really matters to you and how can you maximize who you can be?".
+In other words and in a much larger sense it is about, "What really matters to you and how can you maximize who you can be?".

 In a short phrase that many martial arts philosophers and writers are quoted as saying, it really is all about the development of "Mind, Body, and Spirit" and working towards the overall life-growth of the individual who is training in the dojo.
 This includes such areas as discovering what you want to accomplish in life, what are your aims and goals, and how far do you want to take an exploration of your real potential?